Verona Park

 Verona Park is a park located in Verona, as part of the Essex County Park System, New Jersey.

-Verona Park is a 54.32 acre park with a lake bordered by Lakeside and Bloomfield Avenues in the southern part of Verona.
+It is a 54.32 acre park with a lake bordered by Lakeside and Bloomfield Avenues in the southern part of Verona.
 This is the fifth largest park within the system.

+History

 Once an old swamp, the lake was first formed in 1814 when Doctor Gone (or Bohn) dammed the Peckman River for a grist mill.
 Later this lake surrounded by weeping willow trees and winding paths became an ideal location for family activities.
 Even before it became a county park, the public—including residents outside Verona—flocked there by way of the Bloomfield Avenue trolley, to bathe and picnic and enjoy some commercial amusements.

 The first land acquisitions for the park were made in 1920.
-Demand for acquisition of this desirable tract had been increasing for some time, but action was delayed due to economic conditions caused by the war.
-To acquire part of this land owned by the Erie Railroad Company, an agreement was made allowing the RR to retain a right-of-way across the park by means of a bridge.
+Public demand for acquisition of this desirable tract had been increasing for some time, but action was delayed due to economic conditions caused by the war.
+To acquire the part of the land owned by the Erie Railroad Company, an agreement was made allowing the RR to retain a right-of-way across the park by means of a bridge.
 Sketches showed a bridge with a series of high arches that spanned the lake and roadway.
-This bridge never materialized.
+The bridge never materialized.
 Instead, the existing arched pedestrian bridge over the lake presents a quaint architectural highlight.